Uses of Napier Grass or Elephant Grass for Cattle Feed

 If you want better, elephant grass can be added with other ingredients such as tofu dregs, concentrates and rice straw.

-In different studies using elephant grass and other such ingridients.
+In different studies using napier grass and other such ingridients.

 Feed ingredients are elephant grass, rice straw, tofu dregs and concentrates.